walterfreeman/phy211/syllabus.md

 The Physics Clinic (room 112) is a place where you can go during the day to work with other people, along with professional tutors, to learn physics.
 We hope you'll find it a welcoming and friendly place!
-I'll be holding help sessions there ("office hours"), when you can come talk to me about anything; even when I am not there, there will almost always be someone on hand to help you.
+We'll be holding help sessions there ("office hours"), when you can come talk to us about anything; even when we am not there, there will almost always be someone on hand to help you.
 If you have questions or suggestions, need help with your homework or with studying, or just want to chat, this is a great opportunity.

 <a id="grading"></a>